OwenMelbz/babel-plugin-tailwind-rn/readme.md

 ## Updating Config

-If you make a change to the `tailwind.config.js` you will need to cancel your metro bundler and boot it up again
+Metro uses heavy caching to speed up your builds, this means it holds your tailwind config in memory on the device/simulator.

+Once you've made changes to your `tailwind.config.js` You need to clear the metro cache, often with `shift + r` which reloads with fresh cache.

+However that only refreshes the webpack cache, you now need to exit the RN app on the simulator/device, and then relaunch the app.
+Metro allows you to push `i` or `a` to launch it again.

 # Example Project